Vulnerability: Emotional

-Brene Brown defines vulnerability as "uncertainty, risk, and emotional exposure."
+Brené Brown defines vulnerability as "uncertainty, risk, and emotional exposure."
 Brown goes on to suggest that vulnerability is our most accurate measure of courage; we allow ourselves to be seen when we are vulnerable.
-Vulnerability is typically thought of as the center of emotions, such as grief, shame, fear, and disappointment, but it is also the center and birthplace of love, belonging, authenticity, creativity, courage, and accountability.
+Brené Brown teaches her followers that vulnerability is typically thought of as the center of emotions, such as grief, shame, fear, and disappointment, but it is also the center and birthplace of love, belonging, authenticity, creativity, courage, and accountability.
 Selective reinforcement and modeling has been used to help children learn from a young age how to regulate and take accountability for their emotions.
 Unpleasant emotional states are managed by their subjective discomfort.
 Emotional vulnerability is also impacted by respondents that express feelings of sadness about the uncertainty of climate change.
 Increasing awareness and impact leads to heightened emotional responses.
 Along with this, emotional vulnerability can affect the physical well-being of older adults when they suppress their emotions in highly distressing situations.
 When these vulnerabilities are supported through conversation with an emotionally safe "other," this vulnerability can lead to resilience and the capacity to support others.